Disclosure: PasswordManager.com earns a commission from referring visitors to some products and services using affiliate partnerships.

 Supported browsers: N/A

-Bitwarden is compatible with nearly every platform and browser — even the lesser known Vivaldi and Tor.
+Bitwarden is compatible with nearly every platform and browser — even the lesser-known Vivaldi and Tor.
 Being able to use even the free version with nearly every operating system and browser is a huge selling point, in my mind.

 Many free password managers — KeePass included — only offer limited compatibility.
 Bitwarden is also available in over 50 languages.